Munachi-Obaregwu/My-Github-Guide/README.md

 #### Step 7.
 Type git config --global user.email to be also sure it's the corresponding email address.
 #### Step 8.
 If its not your git account name and or your github's account's corresponding email address then after typing the two commands above, give a space and then type your github account name or your corresponding email address.
 #### Step 9.
 Type git push, it should say no configured push destination.
 #### Step 10.
-Copy the link of your new github repository and then type git remote add origin (the copied link of your new github repository)
+Copy the link of your new github repository and then type git remote add origin (the copied link of your new github repository) (brackets not included)
 #### Step 11.
 Now type git remote -v to check if the link corresponds with what you have on your browser.
 #### Step 12.
 Type git commit -m "Whatever name you want", it should show some things like "create mode 100644" for all your files
 #### Step 13.
 And finally type git push -u origin master